ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 Lattice_Data <- Fox_Lattice@data
 str(Lattice_Data)

-require(spdep)  # a package that can tabulate contiguity in spatial objects require(INLA)
+require(spdep)  # a package that can tabulate contiguity in spatial objects, i.e., the state of bordering or being in contact with something require(INLA)  # for our models!

 # Specify the adjacency matrix
 Lattice_Temp <- poly2nb(Fox_Lattice)  # construct the neighbour list